Can You Use Form 1040-EZ?

 - your filing status is single or married filing jointly

-- you (and your spouse if married filing jointly) were under age 65 and not blind at the end of 2012 (if you were born on January 1, 1948, you are considered to be age 65 at the end of 2012)
+- you (and your spouse if married filing jointly) were under age 65 and not blind at the end of the filing tax year.
+You are considered 65 on the day before your 65th birthday so you would be considered 65 years old at the end of 2015 if you were born on January 1, 1951.

 - you do not claim any dependents